Is the Golden Gate Bridge Visible Today?

 Opened on May 27, 1937, the Golden Gate Bridge spans 1.7 miles across the Golden Gate strait — the narrow channel connecting San Francisco Bay to the Pacific Ocean.
 Its two main towers rise 746 feet above the water, making them frequent targets for San Francisco's famous marine fog.

 The bridge's International Orange color was chosen because it complements the natural landscape, enhances visibility in fog, and contrasts beautifully against the blue sky and ocean.
 Over 10 million visitors cross or view the bridge each year, making real-time visibility information one of the most common questions tourists ask.
-Learn more about fog season, explore our photography guide, or use our planning tools to find the best time to visit.
+Learn more about fog season, explore our photography guide, review the past 7 days of conditions, or use our planning tools to find the best time to visit.

 How We Determine Visibility